“Champagne wishes and caviar dreams.” This was the closing line of every episode of “Lifestyles of the Rich and Famous,” with host Robin Leach.

 How to Serve Caviar: Finishing Touches to Blow Away Your Guests

-Caviar truly enhances alcohol beverages.
-Ideally, Russian cuisines expect the fish eggs to get served while accompanying a heavy, chilly vodka.
+Caviar truly enhances alcoholic beverages.
+Ideally, Russian cuisines expect the fish eggs to be served while accompanying a heavy, chilly vodka.

 Then, wine or champagne should be left for dessert.
 Nonetheless, the Europeans fancy wine as well as champagne as an excellent paring to caviar.